nodejs/undici/README.md

 Implements the same api as [`Client`][] with a few minor differences.

+Requests are not guaranteeed to be dispatched in order of invocation.

 Options:

 * ... same as [`Client`][].
 * `connections`, the number of clients to create.
   Default `10`.

-`Pool` does not guarantee that requests are dispatched in order of invocation.

 #### Events